CyVerse-learning-materials/cyverse_mooc/step6.rst

     .. admonition:: learning-objectives

-       - Understand how to apply metadata in the discovery environment interface
+       - Be able to apply metadata in the discovery environment interface
-       - Understand how to share data with other CyVerse users
+       - Be able to share data with other CyVerse users

 **Description:**